Computer model locks in Packers vs. Vikings picks, score prediction

 The Green Bay Packers wrap up the regular season in a Week 18 matchup with the Minnesota Vikings.
 The Packers are locked in as the No. 7 seed in the NFC, so they will face either the Chicago Bears for the third time this year or the Philadelphia Eagles in the first round of NFL Super Wild Card Weekend next week.
 With Green Bay not having much to play for, we should see the Packers playing this one out with the goal of just getting into the postseason as healthy as possible.

 Kickoff from U.S. Bank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Vikings are 7.5-point favorites in the latest Packers vs. Vikings odds at DraftKings and the total is set at 36.5.
+The Vikings are 10.5-point favorites in the latest Packers vs. Vikings odds at DraftKings, and the over/under for total points is 37.
 Before making any Vikings vs. Packers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Packers vs. Vikings on Sunday